-401.1.1.
-Cost incident to any increase in the size of electric line in excess of that necessary to provide adequate and satisfactory service; cost incident to future expansion or to continue a construction plan of the Cooperative; and cost necessary to correct inadequate capacity.
+- 401.1.1.
+Cost incident to any increase in the size of electric line in excess of that necessary to provide adequate and satisfactory service; cost incident to future expansion or to continue a construction plan of the Cooperative; - 401.1.2.
+For services that will meet the definition of permanent residence described in 401.3, the cost necessary to correct inadequate capacity. - 401.1.3.

-401.1.2.
 Line extension credit as described in 402.1